Home » Best Forex Brokers in June 2026 » TradingView Forex Brokers

 Chart loading

-Pepperstone is another properly regulated broker, with approval from several financial regulators, including the ASIC in Australia, the FCA in the UK, and Germany’s BaFin.
-It is highly recommended for traders looking for easy account opening and seamless customer care.
+Pepperstone is another properly regulated broker, with licenses from several financial regulators, including the ASIC in Australia, the FCA in the UK, and Germany’s BaFin.
+According to our evaluation, the broker is highly recommended for traders looking for easy account opening and seamless customer care.

-Data for the Pepperstone Group shows 830,000 customers who have seamless access to forex, commodities, indices, crypto, and shares.
-They can choose between two primary account types: the Standard account, with all costs (except for overnight funding) included in the spread, and the raw spread Razor account, with commissions charged on forex trades.
+Pepperstone Group reports 830,000 customers with access to forex, commodities, indices, crypto, and shares.
+Traders can choose between two main account types: the Standard account, where all costs except overnight funding are built into the spread, and the raw-spread Razor account, which charges commissions on forex trades and supports TradingView, giving users access to one of the world’s largest social trading networks.

 5. TRADE NOW READ REVIEWTrustpilot Rating